Baby Beef Burgers - 3 Recipes

 In this post, we're talking alllllll about hamburgers and leaving you equipped with unique recipes that you can serve up your baby, and your family at the same time.

-What’s great about burgers is that it typically calls for ground beef and there are two major things we love about ground beef:
+What's great about burgers is that the recipes typically call for ground beef and there are two major things we love about ground beef:

 1. Ground beef lends itself well to baby feeding because it's a safe texture to offer your baby when moulded into the correct shape.